matrix-org/matrix-spec-proposals/proposals/4048-signed-key-backup.md

 backups](https://spec.matrix.org/unstable/client-server-api/#server-side-key-backups)
 allows clients to store event decryption keys so that when the user logs in to a new device, they can decrypt old messages.
-The current algorithm encrypts the event keys using a symmetric algorithm, allowing clients to upload keys to the backup without necessarily giving them the ability to read from the backup.
+The current algorithm encrypts the event keys using an asymmetric algorithm, allowing clients to upload keys to the backup without necessarily giving them the ability to read from the backup.
 For example, this allows for a partially-trusted client to be able to read (and save the keys for) current messages, but not read old messages.

-However, since the event decryption keys are encrypted using a symmetric algorithm, this allows anyone who knows the public key to write to the backup.
+However, since the event decryption keys are encrypted using an asymmetric algorithm, this allows anyone who knows the public key to write to the backup.
 As a result, keys loaded from the backup must be marked as unauthenticated, leading to [usability